New Seasons Market: Gentrification

+M.J.
+Murdock Charitable Trust

+New Seasons Market faced criticism from LGBTQ advocacy groups and the Northwest Accountability Project for its former majority owner Endeavour Capital's financial relationship with the M.J.
+Murdock Charitable Trust, one of the investors in the Endeavour Capital fund, with an investment representing less than 1.5% of Endeavour's Fund V, that had a majority ownership stake in New Seasons Market until the company's purchase by Emart in 2020.
+Activists pointed out the trust's history of donating money to groups with controversial public positions, such as the Alliance Defending Freedom, Focus on the Family, Freedom Foundation, and "crisis pregnancy centers" throughout the Pacific Northwest.
+New Seasons Market maintained that the actions of the Murdock Trust had no bearing on the operations of New Seasons Market during that time.
+In 2017 some New Seasons Market employees joined with the Northwest Accountability Project to petition B Lab for New Seasons Market's B Corp certification to be reviewed due to the company's connection to the M.J.
+Murdock Charitable Trust through Endeavour Capital.

 Unionization

 2017

 In October 2017 Portland-based employees at New Seasons Market formed the group New Seasons Workers United and launched a public campaign to improve working conditions at their stores.
 Employees cited changes implemented since Endeavour Capital acquired majority ownership as a major impetus for organizing.
 Subsequently, New Seasons Market hired the union-avoidance firm Cruz and Associates, notable for its unsuccessful contract with Trump Hotels to prevent unionization of the hotel's employees.
 New Seasons Market faced criticism and two National Labor Relations Board charges alleging illegal retaliation when they fired two employees who had appeared in a union flyer.
 The charges were later dismissed.
 Future Oregon Governor Tina Kotek rallied with employees outside of the Arbor Lodge location in support of unionization.